+Luckily, the UK has some grand patches of countryside to walk in.
+So many, in fact, that it can be tricky to decide where to go.
 That’s where Areas of Outstanding Natural Beauty come in.
 These verdant areas are given special conservation laws to limit development and preserve their natural beauty.
-In other words they’re quiet, pretty, and could be your next getaway.
+In other words they’re quiet, pretty, and perfect places to take a hike.
 There are 46 AONBs across Britain, and a handful of these are fairly close to London.
-Take a look through our list of AONBs within three hours of London and start planning your countryside retreat.
+Take a look through our list of AONBs within three hours of London and start planning your great escape.

 RECOMMENDED: The best day trips from London